rseah145/smw-term2/Journal_3_notes/Section A.md

 Ticket Granting Tickets (TGTs) are usually usable for 8 hours by default.
 After the ticket expires, it will have to be destroyed and renewed so the KDC can re-validate a user from time to time.

+Note that the Domain Controller/ KDC will have all domain member/

 <br>

 ### Kerberos Client Logon Authentication Process